-Nagelsmann’s two seasons with Leipzig have proven a nightmare for Bundesliga Fantasy managers.
-He drills his team to be capable of playing in any number of formations, from back threes or fours, to a target man up front or no centre-forward at all.
+Nagelsmann’s two seasons with Leipzig proved a nightmare for Bundesliga Fantasy managers.
+He drilled his former team to be capable of playing in any number of formations, from back threes or fours, to a target man up front or no centre-forward at all.

 Unsurprisingly, there are shades of Tuchel, among others, in Nagelsmann’s playing philosophy.
 "I like to attack the opponents near their own goal because your own path to the goal is not as long if you get the ball higher up," he said.
 "I like the way Villarreal play and they have a great way of coaching young players.
 I also like Barcelona and Arsenal as well as the work of Arsene Wenger."